Niall is a Master of Osteopathy working from The West-Gate Clinic. He provides strength & conditioning and anatomy learning online.

 Osteopaths in the UK are trained to a high level at University and are on the NHS's list of "allied healthcare professionals".
-Osteopaths asses, diagnose and treat musculoskeletal conditions in a way that works with the patient's own body, as opposed to prescribing drugs and performing surgery like conventional medicine.
+Osteopaths assess, diagnose and treat musculoskeletal conditions in a way that works with the patient's own body, as opposed to prescribing drugs and performing surgery like conventional medicine.
 Physical therapy methods such as stretching, massage, joint manipulation and exercise prescription are utilised to create an effective way of caring for patients.

 Osteopathy originates back in 1874 by physician Andrew Taylor Still, the son of an American doctor.
-As the profession grew and gained a large following, it developed four key principles that allowed Osteopaths to both define themselves to others by reciting the principles as well as ensuring the stay true to original beliefs and medical motives.
+As the profession grew and gained a large following, it developed four key principles that allowed Osteopaths to both define themselves to others by reciting the principles as well as ensuring they stay true to original beliefs and medical motives.
 These principles along with an example and description of their meanings are discussed below.

 1. Structure and Function Are Reciprocally Interrelated

 This principle refers to the theory that the body is designed in a way that allows it to perform the millions of functions we require from it.
-These functions are carried out using the structures of the body that are designated to that particular function.
-This relates to Osteopathy, as it is believed that if a structure is no longer working correctly it cannot perform it's function optimally.
+These functions are carried out using the structures of the body that are designated for that particular function.
+This relates to Osteopathy, as it is believed that if a structure is no longer working correctly it cannot perform its function optimally.
 The "reciprocally interrelated" part of the principle, is present due to the fact that this can also be reversed.
 If humans perform a function in a way that the structure hasn't evolved to perform, then the structure will be less efficient at performing the function.

 An example of this principle and the way it works reciprocally can be seen with the knee joint.
 This joint is mainly used to flex and extend the leg.
 It has developed as a method to allow us to run, swim, sit in a squat position, pick things up and jump.
 When humans perform these movements regularly and safely, the health of the knee is maintained, the structure remains working optimally and the function continues.
 However, in today's society, an increase in sitting at desks, a sedentary lifestyle and obesity, means that the function that the knee is used to (flexion and extension) is altered.
 The knee is exposed to long periods of remaining in the same position and when loaded, its often with bodyweight well outside the weight it's designed to move efficiently.
 This is when the structure becomes altered over time, developing into conditions such as osteoarthritis, meniscal tears and muscular imbalances (as seen with chondromalacia patellae).
-Once the structure of the knee is altered in this way, it often performs the function in a suboptimal way.
+Once the structure of the knee is altered in this way, it often performs the function in a sub-optimal way.

 Other fantastic examples of structure and function governing one another are; the development of opposable thumbs in order to grasp tools, and intervertebral spinal discs to withstand the forces of gravity when humans began to stand in an upright position.